flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - C: Doesn't include invitation links by default, registration is either "public" or "disabled".
 But there are 3rd party apps (e.g. keycloak-collective-portal) which provide this.
 Or Authentik.
 Meantime, situation would be longsuffering CWG member creating an account in keycloak.
     - D: Flow creating email aliases?
 Ticket in gitlab approved: automation, creates email address, etc. Corporate social media does have that requirement to choose username upfront.
     - C: No strong feelings about "tell us your username at the start".
     - D: Also backfilling existing users.
+Same automation?
 - alpha.social.coop
     -